Code-Institute-Submissions/Milestone-Project-1-ETH/README.md

 ## Technologies Used

-For this project i used
+For this project I used

 - [HTML5](https://en.wikipedia.org/wiki/HTML5)
     - The project uses **HTML5** to structure the content in line with modern semantic html5.